Jeff Loots

-Jeff Loots (born May 19, 1970) is an American former professional football quarterback who played eight seasons in the Arena Football League (AFL) with the Milwaukee Mustangs, Minnesota Fighting Pike, Albany Firebirds, Oklahoma Wranglers, Chicago Rush, Buffalo Destroyers and Grand Rapids Rampage.
+Jeff Loots (born May 19, 1970) is an American former professional football quarterback who played nine seasons in the Arena Football League (AFL) with the Milwaukee Mustangs, Minnesota Fighting Pike, Albany Firebirds, Oklahoma Wranglers, Chicago Rush, Buffalo Destroyers, and Grand Rapids Rampage.
 He played college football at Southwest Minnesota State.

 Early life and college

 Loots attended Central High School in Saint Paul, Minnesota.

 He first played college football at Inver Hills Community College in 1989.
 He then played for the Western Illinois Leathernecks of Western Illinois University in 1990.

 He transferred to play college football for the Southwest Minnesota State Mustangs of Southwest Minnesota State University.
 Loots finished his career with 703 pass competitions on 1,224 attempts for 10,116 and 102 touchdowns, all of which were school records.
-He was named first team NAIA All-America in 1992, second team NAIA All-America 1991, honorable mention NAIA All-America in 1990 and second team AP Little All-America in 1992.
+He was named first team NAIA All-American in 1992, second team NAIA All-American 1991, honorable mention NAIA All-American in 1990 and second team AP Little All-American in 1992.
 He recorded 22 wins and five losses as a starter for the Mustangs before he suffered a season ending shoulder injury in week eight of his senior year in 1992.
-Loots was ranked as the seventh best quarterback in the 1993 NFL draft by Mel Kiper, Jr. He was inducted into the Northern Sun Intercollegiate Conference Hall of Fame in 2009.
+Loots was ranked as the seventh best quarterback in the 1993 NFL draft by Mel Kiper Jr.

+He was inducted into the Northern Sun Intercollegiate Conference Hall of Fame in 2009.
 He was also inducted into the Southwest Minnesota State Mustangs Hall of Honor in 2007.
-Loots number 11 is retired by the Mustangs.
+Loots number 11 is retired by the Southwest Minnesota State Mustangs.